 According to certified fitness trainer and registered dietitian Shari Portnoy, “The more efficiently the brain obtains oxygen, the better it works.”
-Aerobic exercise such as cycling, running, or walking increase the flow of blood to the brain, and help you to think more clearly, recall information , and learn more efficiently.
-Cognitive function, including creativity is enhanced by as little as 30 minutes of aerobic exercise, and the effect can last for up to 2 hours afterwards.
+Aerobic exercise such as cycling, running, or walking increase the flow of blood to the brain, and help you to think more clearly, recall information, and learn more efficiently.
+Cognitive function, including creativity, is enhanced by as little as 30 minutes of aerobic exercise, and the effect can last for up to 2 hours afterward.

 Some tips on boosting your creativity through exercise:

 - Find one or more exercises activities that you enjoy, and will stick with.
 It helps to mix it up- jog one day, take a spin class later in the week, and go hiking on the weekends.
 Aim for a minimum of 75 to 150 minutes of moderate to vigorous exercise per week